d-wasserman/shared-row-arcgis-tools/README.md

 Additional GIS/CityEngine Tools in this toolbox include:

+* Cross Section Profiler - Will intersect and then use linear referencing along a reference line to identify all the entities along it and its order.

 * Additive Spec to CityEngine Export - Export a feature class with Complete Street Rule attributes for CityEngine based on the Additive Spec.